• Home

 Jump to Recipe Print Recipe

-Please know that in categorizing these as “flatbreads” I am not attempting to override any cultural recipe, I just don’t want to incorrectly label something, and in turn do more harm than good.
+Please know that in categorizing these as “flatbreads” I am not attempting to override any cultural recipe, I just don’t want to incorrectly label something and do more harm than good.
 This recipe doesn’t fall directly into the box of any of the breads mentioned above (you can thank the squash for that), so I’ll present it just as it is – similar and respectful to all of them, but a fun way to make an unyeasted yogurt-based bread super simple to make!
 Read on for more info on this butternut-based recipe:

 Table of contents

-• Ingredients for these butternut squash flatbreads
+• Ingredients for these Butternut Squash Flatbreads

 • How to best prepare the dough